 Posted by Willy Franzen on March 22, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 One Day One Job is hiring paid Growth Interns/Apprentices/Hustlers!
 Help us help more student find their dream jobs.

 I started elementary school terrified of “hot lunch” (apparently I’ve always had good instincts).
 One day my mom forgot to pack my lunch, and the principal had to buy me something from the cafeteria.
 I ate it out of sheer desperation, and was forced to get over my fear.
 Fast forward a couple of years, and I was the kid who got excited when the monthly lunch calendar came out.
 How could I pass up chicken nuggets and pizza days?
 And then my school started offering “doubles.”
 For fifty cents plus a lunch ticket, I could get twice as much food.
 I think I may have even had triples a few times.
 Weird coincidence: by sixth grade I was round.
 I’m a child obesity hipster–I was a fat kid before it was mainstream.
 But sadly now it is mainstream, and that’s why Red Rabbit is aiming “to fix the school food system—one community at a time.”
 They’re a New York, NY based company that provides healthy school meals in the New York metro area.

 My initial take on hot lunch at my elementary school was on point.
 It was gross.
 Not gross in a “I’m a kid who doesn’t like vegetables” kind of way.
 Gross in a Gordon Ramsay will swear at you for serving this kind of way.
 Just from looking at their sample menu, I can tell that there’s nothing gross about Red Rabbit’s food–it sounds delicious.
 We all know that making healthy options taste good is the only way to get kids to learn healthy eating habits.
 Red Rabbit is taking three steps to achieve this goal: